sreekarm/GitHub-Battle/README.md

 # training-log
-Training log for React.js and other BigBinary web development course material
+Training log for React.js and other web development course material